10 New & Hot Restaurants Singapore October 2016 – The Japanese Restaurants And Noodle Shops

 9 Scotts Road, #01-01/02/03, Pacific Plaza, Singapore 228 210

-Tsuta’s Singapore outpost will open in Pacific Plaza, along Orchard Road in October – adjacent to the upcoming Kam’s Roast Goose outlet.
+Tsuta’s Singapore outpost will open in Pacific Plaza, along Orchard Road – adjacent to the upcoming Kam’s Roast Goose outlet.

 The intimate 18-seater will offer ramen in three soup bases: a Miso Soba; a Shio Soba made with an enticing chicken-seafood broth, rock salt, red wine and rosemary; and Tsuta’s signature Shoyu Soba, made with dashi brewed from a combination of chicken, clams and three types of soy sauces, including one specially brewed by an artisanal soy sauce producer in Japan’s Wakayama prefecture.